Want job security in the AI era? Pick a career than has a human touch computers can't offer

 It's a provocative perspective for an executive steeped in the tech world.
 AI is a revolution touching just about every part of the tech that's deeply embedded in our lives.
 But Lee sees it as fundamentally limited, which is far from the fears of some influential thinkers like Kent Bostrom, the author of Superintelligence.

 Even though Lee sees jobs for humans, he also sees plenty of disruption.
-His firm has invested in 45 startups, seven of them involved in AI, and most of them looking at technology that will replace human jobs like telemarketer, customer service representative, loan officer, fruit picker and dishwasher.
+His firm has invested in 45 startups, seven of them involved in AI, and most of them looking at technology that will replace human jobs such as telemarketer, customer service representative, loan officer, fruit picker and dishwasher.

 "For most companies, reskilling won't be possible.
 The type of skills may be too hard to retrain," said Lee author of the new book "AI Superpowers."